 Physical education consists of age-appropriate activities that employ large and small motor skills.
 These skills are taught individually and within the context of a variety of activities, games, and sports.
 Self-control, cardiovascular endurance, muscular strength, flexibility, basic anatomy and physiology, first aid, nutrition, health, hygiene, equipment care, and good sportsmanship are all integrated into the elective course.

 Speech and Debate provides instruction and practice in the art of public speaking.
 A primary course objective is to help students gain confidence and experience in public speaking.
 Students will develop an awareness of posture, vocal quality, personal appearance, and verbal and nonverbal communication.
 The class covers a variety of styles of public speaking formats such as persuasive speaking, interpretive speaking, power point presentations, critiques, personal interviews, and debates.
 Students are taught research skills, case-writing, rebuttals, cross-examination skills, and analytical thinking.
 These skills help students exhibit a logical arrangement of ideas in writing and in speech and students practice and demonstrate their abilities within the classroom setting.

-STEM is a class designed for students to use science, technology, engineering, and math in an integrated, interdisciplinary approach to learning.
+STEAM is an educational approach to learning that uses Science, Technology, Engineering, the Arts and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.
 The class equips students with problem solving and creative skills to tackle various hands - on design projects and utilize engineering concepts.
-This course will improve students' overall critical thinking processes and improve their ability to work collaboratively.
-Students will be assigned projects in which they will have the ability to design and evaluate different systems under applied engineering and design constraints.
-The importance of STEM in education and STEM related fields will be explored.
+This course will improve students overall critical thinking processes and improve their ability to work collaboratively.
+Students will be assigned projects in which they will have the ability to design and evaluated different systems under applied engineering and design constraints.